aklump/check-pages/README.md

 # Check Pages

 This project intends to provide a process of QA testing of a website, which is very fast to implement and simple to maintain.
-You write your test suites in YAML and they can look as simple as this:
+You write your tests using YAML and they can look as simple as these two tests:

     - url: /
     - url: /admin
       expect: 403

-That suite will check the homepage to make sure it returns a 200 HTTP status code.
-Then it will make sure the `/admin` path returns forbidden.
+The first test will check the homepage to make sure it returns a 200 HTTP status code.
+The second test will make sure the `/admin` path returns 403 forbidden.

-In another suite we check that there is one logo image on the homepage, like so:
+In a third test we can assert there is one logo image on the homepage, like so:

     - url: /
       find: